Postcards from God

-Postcards from God - The Sister Wendy Musical is a British musical with songs, lyrics and book by Marcus Reeves, based on the life and works of Sister Wendy Beckett, the noted art critic and nun of the order of the Sisters of Notre Dame de Namur.
+Postcards from God – The Sister Wendy Musical is a British musical with songs, lyrics and book by Marcus Reeves, based on the life and works of Sister Wendy Beckett, the noted art critic and nun of the order of the Sisters of Notre Dame de Namur and later consecrated virgin and hermit.

-Postcards from God began as a series of cabaret performances at Battersea Arts Centre in 2004 and is the story of art expert and writer Sister Wendy Beckett (born February 25, 1930) who became somewhat of a media sensation in the nineties with her television documentaries Sister Wendy's Odyssey (1992), Sister Wendy's Grand Tour (1997), Sister Wendy's Story of Painting (1997), Sister Wendy's American Collection (2001), and Sister Wendy at the Norton Simon Museum (2001).
+Postcards from God began as a series of cabaret performances at Battersea Arts Centre in 2004 and is the story of art expert and writer Sister Wendy Beckett (1930–2018) who became somewhat of a media sensation in the 1990s with her television documentaries Sister Wendy's Odyssey (1992), Sister Wendy's Grand Tour (1997), Sister Wendy's Story of Painting (1997), Sister Wendy's American Collection (2001), and Sister Wendy at the Norton Simon Museum (2001).

 Productions

-As of 2018, there have been two professional stage productions of Postcards from God - The Sister Wendy Musical, with the show's first amateur production in November 2018 at South London Theatre.
+As of 2018, there have been two professional stage productions of Postcards from God – The Sister Wendy Musical, with the show's first amateur production in November 2018 at South London Theatre.